jbaehne/data-engineering-exercise/README-APPROACH.md

 4. **python package**: The script should be broken down into seperate files and a python package should be created for the code that is published to a pypi server.
 5. **Test**: Unit tests are 100% must.
+6 **Separate Docker Image** if a containerized compute engine is chosen, then a image should be published with only the collector code.

 ## Data Pipelines